upadhyayprakash/eva4/Doubt _Question_Session_29th_Mar_2020.md

 > I understand that model is copied batch size times and each copy takes one image,calculates weights and corrects them using backprop.

-> hi Rohan does it make sense to use LR scheduling with adaptive LR algorithms? or should we stick to just ReduceLROnPlateau?
+> hi sir does it make sense to use LR scheduling with adaptive LR algorithms? or should we stick to just ReduceLROnPlateau?

 > need some clarification about actual effect of L1 and L2